2025 World Figure Skating Championships: Women's singles

 Alysa Liu of the United States shocked the audience by winning her first World Championship title, adding to her bronze medal from 2022, and became the first American woman to win a World Championship since Kimmie Meissner in 2006.
 Liu set a new personal best score in the short program.
 Her free skate to Donna Summer's "MacArthur Park" received a standing ovation from the audience and set another personal best score, with a shocked Liu exclaiming "What the hell?" as she finished her program and received her scores.
-About her win after returning from a two-year retirement, Liu stated, "I’m not going to lie, this is an insane story.
-I don’t know how I came back to be World Champion".
+About her win after returning from a two-year retirement, Liu stated, "I'm not going to lie, this is an insane story.
+I don't know how I came back to be World Champion".

 After a mistake on her combination jump, Kaori Sakamoto of Japan was in fifth place after the short program.
 Her free skate also received a standing ovation from the crowd, and Sakamoto finished overall with the silver medal.
 Sakamoto had nothing but praise for Liu after the event, saying how happy she was to see her competing again: "She went away, and now she's back and the World Champion.
 I wouldn't say she's changed.
 Her cheerfulness and kindness and the way she's always happy brought her to the top step of the podium."
 Speaking to Japanese media, Sakamoto, although happy with her skate, also said she was frustrated that her performance was not enough, with an under-rotation call on her triple flip-triple toe loop combination jump being the difference between gold and silver, but also emphasized how happy she was for Liu.

-Mone Chiba won the bronze medal, improving on her seventh place finish from the previous year.
+Mone Chiba won the bronze medal, improving on her seventh-place finish from the previous year.
 Her disco-themed short program received a warm reception from the crowd.
 Chiba said that she was nervous before the free skate, which led to mistakes, and told Japanese media that "getting on the podium wasn't even in my wildest dreams so I'm super happy".

 Isabeau Levito of the United States finished third in the short program, putting to rest any question whether her foot injury was healed or not, although Levito admitted that she was still feeling sore.
-Although her stamina from missing three months of training was not able to fully sustain her free skate, she dropped to fourth overall after a fall in her triple flip-triple toe loop jump combination and an edge call on her triple Lutz.
+Her stamina from missing three months of training was not able to fully sustain her free skate, and she dropped to fourth overall after a fall in her triple flip-triple toe loop jump combination and an edge call on her triple Lutz.
 Amber Glenn, also of the United States, who had been undefeated all season, fell on her triple Axel in the short program and finished the segment in ninth place.
 Despite this, she placed fifth overall after the free skate; her best ever result at the World Championships.